fr1t2/minimal-mistakes/_pages/west/west.md

 {% include feature_row id="feature_row1" type="right" %}

-> The use of this system does not alleviate any parties responsibility for conformity and in no way replaces the contractual obligations set fourth elsewhere.
-These are provided for convenience only
+> The use of this system in no way replaces the contractual obligations set fourth elsewhere. <br>Livestreams are provided for convenience only